Ensuring the protection of investor rights is one of the most important priorities of the securities market regulator of any country.

 The new SEBI guidelines for debt mutual funds introduced the minimum liquid holdings for these mutual funds.

-According to the guidelines, debt mutual funds must invest a minimum of 10% of their assets in liquid holdings.
+According to the guidelines, debt mutual funds must invest at least 10% of their assets in liquid holdings.
 To fulfil the minimum liquid holding criteria, they can invest in government securities (G-Secs), cash instruments, treasury bills and repo or repurchase agreements.

 Therefore, per the new SEBI guidelines for debt mutual funds, an overall 72% of the bank and PSU debt fund can be invested into debt investments of banks and PSUs.

-The same rule applies to the corporate bond funds also.
-The proportion of AA+ and above rated corporate securities can be 72% of the total investment.
+The same rule also applies to corporate bond funds.
+The proportion of AA+ and above-rated corporate securities can be 72% of the total investment.

 In March 2021, SEBI levied restrictions on mutual funds for holding debt securities of a single issuer.